 2. Be fully licensed and ready for highway use; be on its wheels or jacking system; be attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions; or

-3. Meet the requirements of subsection G of this section, Manufactured Dwellings, and including the elevation and anchoring requirements.
+3. Meet the requirements of subsection H of this section, Manufactured Dwellings, and including the elevation and anchoring requirements.

-I. Accessory Structures.
-Relief from the elevation or dry floodproofing standards may be granted for an accessory structure containing no more than two hundred square feet.
-Such a structure must meet the following standards:
+J. Accessory Structures.
+Relief from the elevation or dry floodproofing requirements for residential and non-residential structures in Riverine (Non-Coastal) flood zones may be granted for an accessory structure that meets the following standards:

-1.
+1. In compliance with State of Oregon Specialty Codes, accessory structures on properties that are zoned residential are limited to one-story structures less than 200 square feet, or 400 square feet if the property is greater than two (2) acres in area and the proposed accessory structure will be located more than 20 feet from all property lines.
+Accessory structures on properties that are zoned as non-residential are limited in size to 120 square feet.

-1. Be located and constructed to minimize flood damage;
+2. Be located and constructed to minimize flood damage;